 - Who we are and how we can help you

-Évora can be found about 130 km to the east of Lisbon by car and is a further 130 km from the Spanish border.
-Right in the center of Portugal, Evora contains 14 municipalities and one that continues to be fought over with the Spanish.
+Évora can be found about 130 km to the east of Lisbon by car and is a further 130 km from the Spanish border. Évora contains 14 municipalities right in the center of Portugal.

-Evora was a very important trading and religious hub — which is well documented in the city.
-There is an abundance of historic monuments that provide insights into its rich past.
+Évora dítrict, Portugal, was a very important trading and religious hub — which is well documented in the city.
+There is an abundance of historical monuments that provide insights into its rich past.
 Take, for example, the Chapel of Bones that was created from the bones of 5,000 monks.
 Or the Manueline churches, the medieval university, the Doric columned Roman temple, and the impressive Roman aqueduct.

 Indeed, for history lovers, there is probably no better city to experience the array of influences that have become part of the city.

 Outside the city of Évora, there are many rustic, historic villages and towns that could prove to be the perfect home for you.

 To the east of Évora, towns such as Alandroal, Vila Vicosa, and Mourao have their fair share of history, each with well-preserved castles and fortified structures.
 However, there is a distinct Castillian influence in the region.
 Olivenza is a town in disputed territory — technically governed by Spain but, until the mid-20th century, was primarily Portuguese speaking.